What is the Towns Fund?

 - We hold Towns Fund board meetings to keep members and local representatives up to date for their interactions with the community.

-- Local sculptor Dan Jones has also been undertaking consultations with residents utilising ARG funding, including a weekly session with pupils at Carrfield Primary School and a pop-up opportunity on the former Horse and Groom site
+- Local sculptor Dan Jones has also been undertaking consultations with residents utilising ARG funding.
+This includes a weekly session with pupils at Carrfield Primary School and a pop-up opportunity on the former Horse and Groom site

-- Leaflets and a pop-up banner is displayed in Goldthorpe Library to show that Towns Funds have been awarded and provide high level information including the accelerated projects
+- Leaflets and a pop-up banner is displayed in Goldthorpe Library.
+This is to show that Towns Funds have been awarded and provide high level information including the accelerated projects

 - See individual projects section on the homepage for any specific engagement plans in the pipeline